ccrp-dev/ccrp/docs/05-implementation-considerations.md

 overlapping chunks, but:

 - The URLs differ due to different query parameters
-- The byte offsets differ because chunks are concatenated in query-specific orders
+- The byte offsets differ because chunks are returned in query-specific orders
 - The same chunk might appear at different byte positions in different responses